Pimples on Face? The Truth About Acne Face Mapping

 Forehead Acne: Hair Products and Cosmetics

-Acne occurs when pores become clogged with oil, bacteria, and dead skin cells.
+Acne occurs when .
 Certain comedogenic ingredients in hair products and cosmetics can contribute to clogging the skin.
 Pimples located near the hairline and temples, or forehead acne, may be due to particular wax or oil-based hair products.
 If you’re using hair products, make sure to wash them off before going to bed.
 This is when these products are most likely to slide onto your face.

 T-Zone: Excess Sebum Production

-To minimize oil and prevent clogged pores, use POND’S Acne Clear Facial Foam.
-It protects acne-prone skin with Active Thymo-T Essence, which eliminates acne at the root in three days and clarifies skin.
+You'll find that the best anti-acne facial wash minimizes oil and prevents clogged pores.
+Try POND’S Acne Clear Facial Foam, which protects acne-prone skin with Active Thymo-T Essence.
+It eliminates acne at the root in three days and clarifies skin.

 Friction causes a type of acne called acne mechanica.
 Rubbing, squeezing, or stretching the skin can trigger breakouts or worsen existing acne.
 Holding your phone against your face, using rough pillowcases, wearing a piece of equipment such as a helmet and even a face mask can go beyond pimples on face and may .
 You can also get acne mechanica on your body, especially in areas that experience friction from tight clothing or specific activities.